-How to run workloads with your charm
+How to run workloads with a charm - machines

 For a machine charm, it is likely that packages will need to be fetched, installed and started to provide the desired charm functionality.
 This can be achieved by interacting with the system’s package manager, ensuring that package and service status is maintained by reacting to events accordingly.